databrary/policies/jobs/postdoc.md

 - Design new approaches for structuring, presenting, and sharing research data.
 - Work with a small team of software developers to build web, mobile, and desktop software tools to manage, analyze, and visualize data.
 - Engage with researchers within and beyond the fields of developmental psychology, library science, and computer vision to collect, organize, and repurpose data.
+- Prepare and publish academic articles covering innovations, discoveries, or uses associated with the data library.

 ### Qualifications